jannis1602/ApplicationTimeTracker/README.md

 # ApplicationTimeTracker
- tracks the time spent on different programs
+Tracks the time spent on different programs. to start the program run applicationTimetracker.py